UKCloud/documentation/docs/articles/azure/azs-how-create-key-vault-ps.md

 Key Vault in Azure Stack helps safeguard cryptographic keys and secrets that cloud applications and services use.
 By using Key Vault, you can encrypt keys and secrets.

-The following process shows you how to setup a vault within Azure Stacks Key Vault, store a secret in the vault and how to extract the secret.
+The following process shows you how to setup a vault within Azure Stack's Key Vault, store a secret in the vault and how to extract the secret.

 ## Prerequisites

-Ensure your Powershell environment is setup as detailed in [Configure PowerShell Environment and Azure Stack Modules](https://docs.ukcloud.com/articles/azure/azs-how-configure-powershell-users.html).
+Ensure your PowerShell environment is setup as detailed in [Configure the Azure Stack user's PowerShell environment](azs-how-configure-powershell-users.html).

 ## Creating a new Key Vault